doctorgu/trace-web-call/README.md

 # TraceWebCall

-Shows all tables used when API called through Mapping annotation in controller.
+1. Log all tables, objects(view, function, procedure, package) jsp files used when API called through Mapping annotation in controller.

-Also shows all routes from API to SQL.
+1. Log all routes from API to tables, objects, jsp.

 ## Initial setup